Belt Price Up 83.4% Over Last 7 Days (BELT)

-Belt (CURRENCY:BELT) traded 39.4% higher against the US dollar during the 24 hour period ending at 23:00 PM E.T. on November 20th.
-Over the last seven days, Belt has traded up 83.4% against the US dollar.
-One Belt coin can currently be purchased for approximately $39.41 or 0.00103409 BTC on popular exchanges.
-Belt has a market cap of $71.12 million and $25.90 million worth of Belt was traded on exchanges in the last day.
+Belt (CURRENCY:BELT) traded up 39.4% against the U.S. dollar during the 24 hour period ending at 19:00 PM E.T. on November 22nd.
+Belt has a total market cap of $71.12 million and $25.90 million worth of Belt was traded on exchanges in the last day.
+One Belt coin can now be bought for about $39.41 or 0.00103409 BTC on major cryptocurrency exchanges.
+During the last seven days, Belt has traded 83.4% higher against the U.S. dollar.

 - EthereumX (ETX) traded 0% lower against the dollar and now trades at $50,850.52 or 0.78473148 BTC.